CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 The annotation client should be able to:

 + retrieve existing annotations on a top-level resource in the browser window as well as annotations on any of its annotatable sub-resources, and annotations on top of those annotations (stacked annotations).
-+ retrieve and process information from the ontology that is used to describe the structure of the resource, and be able to 1) identify annotatable and non-annotatable elements, as well as make identify which (sub-)resources can only be annotated as a whole.
++ retrieve and process information from the ontology that is used to describe the structure of the resource, and be able to 1) identify annotatable and non-annotatable elements, as well as identify which (sub-)resources can only be annotated as a whole.

 <a name="domain_constraints"></a>
 ### 2.2 Domain constraints

 The requirements above provide few constraints on what structures of resources and sub-resources are possible.
-In principle, resources could be linked in cycles, where for instance one digital edition represents the the translation of a letter is a sub-resource of the original letter, but a different edition may represent the original as sub-resource of the translation.
+In principle, resources could be linked in cycles, where for instance one digital edition representing the translation of a letter is a sub-resource of the original letter, but a different edition may represent the original as a sub-resource of the translation.

 To ensure a clearly defined and computationally tractable set of annotations to retrieve for a given resources, it's desirable to avoid cycles in resource relational structure.
 Therefore, we propose the follow constraints:

 + Resources and annotations are considered different types, whereby resources can only link to sub-resources, whereas annotations can link to resources *and* to already-existing annotations.
-This results in a *two-type network*, e.g. each node belongs to one of two types.
+This results in a *two-type network*, i.e. each node belongs to one of two types.
 + Sub-resources cannot link to higher-level resources, to avoid cycles.
 This design decision brings certain limitations of what can be modelled, but helps to frame the problem and limits the problem space.
 + Annotations can themselves become resources (changing their type and switching to the other side of the two-type network), but only through editorial decisions. [not sure about the following constraint]: This makes the annotation into a publicly visible resource.
-The annotation becomes a sub-resources of the resource it annotations.
+The annotation becomes a sub-resource of the resource it annotates.

 <a name="domain_characteristics"></a>
 ### 2.3 Domain model characteristics

 The domain constraints described above have a number of consequences for the domain model:

-+ Resource and their sub-resources form trees.
++ Resources and their sub-resources form trees.
 + Resources can be grouped in arbitrary(?) collections, where individual resources can belong to multiple collections.
-+ A consequence of allowing arbitrary collections is that resources trees can be grouped in such as way that resources can have multiple parents.
++ A consequence of allowing arbitrary collections is that resource trees can be grouped in such a way that resources can have multiple parents.
 Instead of a *forest*, the resulting structure of trees is a [Direct Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 + Annotations can target one or more resources and/or one or more annotations.
 + Annotations can be targeted by multiple other annotations (multiple parentage).
 + The annotation graph is therefore also a DAG.
 However, the endpoint of a directed chain of annotations is always a *resource*.
 + Annotations can only target existing annotations, so the graph is also temporally ordered.
-+ A chain of annotations always ends in leaf annotations that target *resources*.
++ A chain of annotations always ends in leaf annotations that target *resources*. [ == "the endpoint of a directed chain of annotations is always a *resource*" ?]
 + This results in a single graph structure, with resources on one side and annotations on the other side.
-However, it is not a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph), because 1) among resources links are always between nodes of the same type, namely resource-to-resource, 2) annotations can link to both resources and annotations.
+However, it is not a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph), because 1) among resources, links are always between nodes of the same type, namely resource-to-resource, 2) annotations can link to both resources and annotations.

 <a name="responsibilities"></a>
 ## 3. Architecture and Responsibilities

-In Peter's IAnnotate presentation, he suggested three
+In Peter's IAnnotate presentation, he suggested three [responsibilities?]

 + **Editition server**:
 	+ serve up an edition (or more generally, a resource) to a user in a browser,